Agile 101 (Part 1 of 3): Agile vs. Agility

 It would be a mistake to lump all aspects of VUCA together, as volatility calls for a different response than ambiguity.
 Yet, when it comes to developing employees who perform effectively amid the unplanned and unexpected, there is a universal need to shift the way we prepare the workforce.

 Most employee development strategies assume a stable future and that the skills and knowledge learned today can readily apply to tomorrow’s conditions.
 VUCA challenges those assumptions and urgently calls for new approaches and strategies to develop employees at all levels of the organization who can learn and adapt in changing contexts—in other words, employees who are not only agile but are learning agile.
-Recent research on learning agility and lessons from those preparing for such diverse roles as those on SWAT teams and improv troupes can guide us in developing a more agile workforce.
+Recent research on learning agility and lessons from those preparing for such diverse roles as those on SWAT teams and improv troupes can guide us in developing more agile employees and workforce.

-Rather than develop competence and confidence to execute a set plan or follow a script, agile individuals train to be effective in unexpected and unplanned developments.
+Rather than develop competence and confidence to execute a set plan or follow a script, agile employees and individuals train to be effective in unexpected and unplanned developments.
 They are prepared to adjust to rapidly changing conditions.
 For most businesses and their employees, this represents a significant shift, one I have come to call the Agility Shift.
 It begins with a shift in mindset and follows through to a shift in how employees make decisions and their actions.

 The Agility Shift